jeremyhagan/Sigma2Sentinel/readme.md

 ## Usage

-### New-AzSentinelContentTemplateFromSigmaRule
+### Set-AzSentinelContentTemplateFromSigmaRule

-The `New-AzSentinelContentTemplateFromSigmaRule` function provides the core functionality of the module.
+The `Set-AzSentinelContentTemplateFromSigmaRule` function provides the core functionality of the module.
 You pass either a path to a sigma YAML file, or a File object from Get-ChildItem.
 It will parse the XML and build a Sentinel Template.

 If the rule template doesn't already exist in the Sentinel workspace, it will create it.
 If the rule template exists, the function will use the date property of the sigma rule to see if it is updated.
 Sigma rules don't have version, but rule templates use them to see if the template is updated compared to any analytic rules created from it.
 This function will increment the Sentinel Template version if the sigma rule is newer when it updates it.